Parking and Transportation Services

-- Download the Vehicle Request Form and return the completed form by email or fax to the Parking & Transportation Office.
+- Download the Vehicle Request Form and return the completed form by email to the Parking & Transportation Office.

 - Vehicles are reserved on a first-come, first-served basis.
 Actual vehicle assignment is generally determined by distance traveled.

-- Keys may be picked up at the Public Safety Office usually within 24 hours of departure.
+- Keys may be picked up at the Public Safety Office.

 - Immediately after return, the keys and completed Travel Log must be returned to Public Safety after the vehicle is refueled and cleaned.